Jonasi-Deetens/advanced-queries/README.md

 - [X] Shipped

 ```
-SELECT status FROM orders
+SELECT DISTINCT status from orders;
-GROUP BY status;
 ```

 solution: See list ^